-The Team Leader should send a letter that provides a list of materials that the SACCOS should prepare in advance before the arrival of the supervisors.
-Required documents for the examination include the last examination report, last external audit report, internal audit reports, last financial statements, correspondence with TCDC, board and committee meeting minutes, general and subsidiary ledgers, bank account statements for reconciliation, for listings of loans accounts, the largest loans, and deposits, off-site examination reports, listing of past or pending administrative actions and any action plans addressing the recommendations from the last examination, and additional items detailed below.
+The Team Leader should send a letter that provides a list of materials that the SACCOS should prepare in advance before the arrival of the Inspectors.
+Required documents for the inspection include the last reports of inspection, r, last external audit, , internal audit, , and last financial statements, correspondence with TCDC, board and committee meeting minutes, general and subsidiary ledgers, bank account statements for reconciliation, for listings of loans accounts, the largest loans, and deposits, off-site supervision reports, listing of past or pending administrative actions and any action plans addressing the recommendations from the last inspection, and additional items detailed below.